0xGuillaume/aws-serverless-api/README.md

 # Aws Api Serverless

+> This project has been built for development and test purpose.

 _DummyAssets_ is a serverless API powered by AWS.
 It is based on 3 services :

 - [Api Gateway](https://aws.amazon.com/fr/api-gateway/) : Provides RESTful API with 2 GET methods.